Led Zeppelin

 Since I've Been Loving You

-"Since I've Been Loving You" is powerful because it refuses to separate virtuosity from damage.
-The playing is extravagant, but the form keeps it bound to a single emotional fact: love has become work, and the work has become nearly unbearable.
-The song's length matters.
+"Since I've Been Loving You" refuses to separate virtuosity from damage.
+The playing is extravagant, but the form keeps it bound to one emotional fact: love has become work, and the work is almost unbearable.
+The length matters.
 It lets strain accumulate until every bend, cry, and return feels like another pass through the same locked door.
-When the music finally lets go, the silence feels less like peace than exhaustion with the lights still on.

 Now playing